-Measure 4.3 Conceptualisation and implementation of the "STEM messengers" and "HSS messengers" project Brief description: With the "STEM messengers" and/or "HSS messengers" project, TU Dresden would like to give a face to the women studying in the School of Science and/or the men in the School of Humanities and Social Sciences.
-STEM messengers and/or HSS messengers are students who hold presentations for school students in schools and at TU events on how they arrived at their choice of study, and provide insights into daily life as a student.
-Area of responsibility: Staff Unit Diversity Management in cooperation withSchools, faculties and ZWE Implementation period: From 2019 Estimated cost: Material resources: 6,000 Euro per year (for student assistants and the costs of fees, flyers and information material) Expected effects: Early-stage awareness-raising of women for a degree in one of the STEM subjects and of men for a degree in the School of Humanities and Social Sciences; increasing the percentage of women students in the STEM subjects and of male students in the School of Humanities and Social Sciences Measure 4.4 Increasing the gender sensitivity with the configuration of the Successful Studies projects Brief description: The existing Successful Studies projects at TU Dresden (since 2016, with HSP and ESF funding; www.tu-dresden.de/deinstudienerfolg) con- tribute to the students' academic success.
-To ensure that the Success- ful Studies projects address and include groups of students who are underrepresented in certain study programmes more strongly in the future, the focus should be steered more strongly towards gender- sensitive configuration of the projects.
-Area of responsibility: Centre for Interdisciplinary Learning and Teaching (ZiLL) in cooperation with Staff Unit Diversity Management Schools, faculties and ZWE Implementation period: 5 00/0 implementation period.
-From 2019 Estimated cost: From 2019 In the scope of the existing resources
+Measure 4.3 Conceptualisation and implementation of the "MINT messen- gers" and "GSW messengers" project Brief description: With the "MINT messengers" and/or "GSW messengers" project, TU Dresden would like to give a face to the women studying in the School of Science and/or the men in the School of Humanities and Social Sciences.
+MINT messengers and/or GSW messengers are stu- dents who hold presentations for school students in schools and at TU events on how they arrived at their choice of study, and provide insights into daily life as a student.
+Area of responsibility: Staff Unit for Diversity Management in cooperation withSchools, faculties and ZWE Implementation period: From 2019 Estimated cost: Material resources: 6,000 Euro per year (for student assistants and the costs of fees, flyers and information material)

+Expected effects: Early-stage awareness-raising of women for a degree in one of the STEM subjects and of men for a degree in the School of Humanities and Social Sciences; increasing the percentage of women students in the STEM subjects and of male students in the School of Humanities and Social Sciences ------------------- --

+Measure 4.4 Increasing the gender sensitivity with the configuration of the Successful Studies projects Brief description: The existing Successful Studies projects at TU Dresden (since 2016, with HSP and ESF funding; www.tu-dresden.de/deinstudienerfolg) contribute to the students' academic success.
+So that the Successful Studies projects address and include groups of students who are under-represented in certain study programmes more strongly in the future, the focus should be steered more strongly towards gen- der-sensitive configuration of the projects.
+Area of responsibility: Centre for Interdisciplinary Learning and Teaching (ZiLL) in cooperation with Staff Unit for Diversity Management, Schools, faculties and ZWE Implementation period: From 2019 Estimated cost: In the scope of the existing resources Expected effects: Increasing the academic success of women studying STEM subjects and of men in the School of Humanities and Social Sciences